yaddran/brica/README.md

 # Brica NPM File Manipulation Help Tools

-This library can be used to manipulated files and folders as a part of a build process, for instance.
+This library can be used to manipulate files and folders as a part of a build process, for instance.
 Using a single or multiple configuration files it is possible to define and later run different targets.
 Each target can have multiple actions.
 The actions can:

 - delete files
 - delete folders